leonardoLavagna/Simple-Search-Engine/README.md

 - `inverted.json`: contains the inverted index for the Search Engine 2.1
 - `tfidf.json`: contains the inverted index for the Search Engine 2.2
 ## All the previous files can be found in the master branch of this repository

+We recommend to download the final notebook with the files in the master branch and execute the appropriate cells in the notebook to check the results and carry out more queries and tests.
+Some markdown cells, expecially those with LaTeX formulas, can be difficult to read in the preview available here.